py-package/.github/profile/README.md

 ## About
-Crafting open source packages in Masonite ecosystem and more.
+Crafting open source python packages.

 For more information, you can visit the following links: